istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 {{< /text >}}

 {{< tip >}}
-Notice that `outboundTrafficPolicy.mode: REGISTRY_ONLY` to block all communications which are not specified by a `ServiceEntry` resource.
+`outboundTrafficPolicy.mode: REGISTRY_ONLY` is used to block all external communications which are not specified by a `ServiceEntry` resource.
 {{< /tip >}}

 ### Deploy Egress Gateway